awsdocs/amazon-eks-user-guide/doc_source/coredns-autoscaling.md

    aws eks describe-addon --cluster-name my-cluster --addon-name coredns --query addon.addonVersion --output text
    ```

    If a version number is returned, you have the Amazon EKS type of the add\-on installed on your cluster\.
 If an error is returned, you don't have the Amazon EKS type of the add\-on installed on your cluster\.
-Complete the remaining steps of the procedure [Creating the Amazon EKS add\-on](managing-coredns.md#coredns-add-on-create) to replace the self\-managed version with the Amazon EKS add\-on\.
+Complete the remaining steps of the procedure [Create the CoreDNS Amazon EKS add\-on](coredns-add-on-create.md) to replace the self\-managed version with the Amazon EKS add\-on\.

 1. Ensure that your EKS Add\-on for CoreDNS is at a version the same or higher than the minimum EKS Add\-on version\.